Darkdra/Automated-Red-Team-Operations/README.md

-run with python -m flask run
+Run with python -m flask run

-run terraform fmt to format the files first

 Requires installing aws cli and configuring the access and secret key.